liferay/liferay-docs/userGuide/en/chapters/05-asset-framework.markdown

 If you don't know what a JSON object is, don't worry: it's not a difficult concept.
 JSON stands for **J**ava**S**cript **O**bject **N**otation.
 An Object is a software development term for anything that can be represented in code.
-It could just as easily have been called a Thing.
+Objects have *attributes*, or sometimes these are called *fields*, and they are very similar to fields you'd find on a form that you're filling out.
+Software developers use the word *object* to refer generically to anything like this that they can describe in the software; for all intents and purposes, objects could just as easily have been called Things.
 For example, one type of object used in Liferay is a User.
 A User can be represented in code, and it has many *fields*, such as a name, an email address, and more.
-JSON is one way of describing an object like this.
+JSON is one way of describing objects like this.

 The object we're concerned with is called `facets`.
 Here's what it looks like, in all its glory, in JSON.
 Explanation of the settings follows the object below.